 Due to their incomplete absorption, the polyol sweeteners produce a lower glycemic response than glucose or sucrose and may be useful for people with diabetes.
 Sugar alcohol-sweetened products may have fewer calories than comparable products sweetened with sucrose or corn syrup and hence could play a useful role in weight management.

 Carbohydrate and Sugars Consumption Recommendations

 The Institute of Medicine’s Dietary Reference Intakes (DRI) Report recommends that Americans get the majority of their daily calories from carbohydrates.
-The DRI Report established the Acceptable Macronutrient Distribution Range (AMDR) for carbohydrates as 45 to 65 percent of daily calorie intake, a value that has also been recommended by the 2010 Dietary Guidelines for Americans.
+The DRI Report established the Acceptable Macronutrient Distribution Range (AMDR) for carbohydrates as 45 to 65 percent of daily calorie intake,.
 Children and adults need a minimum of 130 grams of carbohydrates per day for proper brain function.
-The DRI for carbohydrates and sugars recommends a maximum intake level of 25 percent or less from added sugars.

 Carbohydrates and Sugars in the Diet

 - Safety: The Food and Drug Administration (FDA) has examined numerous sugars, including glucose, dextrose, fructose, sucrose, high fructose corn syrup, lactose, and maltose, and determined that they are “generally recognized as safe” (GRAS).
 According to the FDA, sugars for use in foods have a proven track record of safety based either on a history of use or on published scientific evidence, and can be used in food products without further FDA approval.